 The central Advanced Poker Training tool is their No Limit simulation software.
 With this tool, you can play hundreds of hands per hour.
 This high volume practice allows you to play full sessions in a fraction of the time it would take to do so in a live card room.

 Players can choose from 9-max or 6-max cash games, Sit-n-Gos, Multi-Table Tournaments, and even Heads Up Play.
 The wide range of tournament options allows players to customize their training to target their local home game, public card room, or even World Series of Poker bracelet events.
 Opponents can be selected for easy, moderate, or expert play in order to model training at a level that is right for your typical circumstances and who you’re likely to be facing at the felt.
+For instance, if you’re a member of an online community like BeastsOfPoker, you can probably up the level to “expert play”.
 You can even set starting hands or positions that you find to be particularly troublesome.

 Twenty-eight different computerized advisors, with a variety of styles, are available to provide suggestions if you wish to access them.
 You can just compare their decision with the top-line advice given or you can choose to dive much deeper into the situational and mathematical bases for this advice through the Brain button.